NoPlayerD/E-Killer/README.md

 1. Download the source code (don’t ask why you need to).
 2. Compile it for windows
-3. Install it as a service (to the board, i guess?)
+3. Install it as a service (it probably needs to be installed on the board, right?)
 4. After preparing your usb device, plug it in
 5. Watch in awe as you unlock a useless device that was never meant to be unlocked.